GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Temporarily fixed issues with Assistant by simply using ChatGPT instead
 - Fixed proper bot closing
 - Fixed improper sending of chunked messages when using large context windows
+- Bypassed Cloudflare's webdriver-driven headless browser detection

 ## Contact
 Please drop me a message on [Matrix](https://matrix.to/#/@glizzychief:catgirl.cloud) or Discord (glizzychief#1048) if you have any questions or just want to say hi.

 ## Credits
-All credits go to the SillyTavern team and vfnm here at github.
+All credits go to the SillyTavern team and vfnm here at github, as well as the ITSNOTPOEVER project!